doubility-sky/daydayup/multimedia.md

 - [RtAudio](https://github.com/thestk/rtaudio) A set of C++ classes that provide a common API for realtime audio input/output across Linux (native ALSA, JACK, PulseAudio and OSS), Macintosh OS X (CoreAudio and JACK), and Windows (DirectSound, ASIO and WASAPI) operating systems.
 - [libsoundio](https://github.com/andrewrk/libsoundio) C library providing cross-platform audio input and output.
 The API is suitable for real-time software such as digital audio workstations as well as consumer software such as music players.
 - [ofxPDSP](https://github.com/npisanti/ofxPDSP) is an openFrameworks addon for audio synthesis and generative music.
+- [FastNoise](https://github.com/Auburn/FastNoise) is an open source noise generation library with a large collection of different noise algorithms.
+This library has been designed for realtime usage from the ground up, so has been optimised for speed without sacrificing noise quality.